bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Overcast
+- Partly Cloudy
-- 57% humidity
+- 60% humidity
-- 8 mph wind
+- 7 mph wind
-- 96% cloud cover
+- 49% cloud cover
 - 29 AQI 🟩
 - 4.36 inches of snow and 0.34 inches of rain expected in the next 48 hours